 Queenstown is the adventure capital of New Zealand; the centre for freefall, a Mecca for water sports, a snow junkie’s paradise & a good night out every day of the week!
 Backpackers arrive nervous, eager and excited to push themselves to their very limits, and leave with a sense of accomplishment and a taste of adventure – topped with a week long hang over!
-Name any extreme activity or platform to hurl yourself off, and chances are you can do it in Queenstown.
-Here are our Top 15 ‘Must Dos:’
+Name any extreme activity or platform to hurl yourself off, and chances are it's one of the things to do in Queenstown.

 1. Bungy Jump